- Home

 Beating the average age to pay off a mortgage in Australia

+If your current lender won’t offer a rate reduction, you could consider refinancing your loan with a new lender to get a lower rate.
 If you’re able to get a rate reduction from your lender, it could translate to reduced mortgage repayments.
-If the lower repayments give you a surplus, you could consider adding additional payments towards your loan, reducing the principal amount of the mortgage.
+If the lower repayments leave some room in your household budget, you could consider making additional payments towards your loan, reducing the principal amount of the mortgage.
 You’re then a step closer to owning your home and reducing the total interest charges on the mortgage.

 Subscribe to our newsletter